WeatherXM/weather-bets/london-bet/resolver/README.md

 4. **Verification and Result Publication**
    - Ensure that all data can be verified using the device’s public key and is signed with the corresponding private key.
-   - Integrate with the Polymarket bet resolution, using the UMA Oracle to publish the final result.
+   - Integrate with a betting platform, using a decentralized and verifiable solution such as the UMA Oracle to publish the final result.

 ---
 ## Key Terms